arosenkranz/scenarios/ui-component-docs/step4.md

 We then begin our documentation by explaining to the user what this component is and how to import it.

+> **Tip:** You can install the [MDX extension](https://marketplace.visualstudio.com/items?itemName=silvenon.mdx) from the VSCode marketplace for syntax highlighting in MDX files.

 ## Create Stories

 Each defined use of a component in Storybook is known as a "Story".
 Using stories helps demonstrate how the component can be used with certain props.